oscarperez1985/Election-Analysis/README.md

 However its capabilities can be used and extended to pretty much any election audit.
 For example, we could perform a whole State senatorial or congressional election analysis by adding up information about all the counties in Colorado.

-Furthermore, we could include additional **for loops** and **if conditional statements** to iterate over all the counties in all the states of the country to analyze presidential election results.
+Furthermore, we could define functions in our script that include any required **for loops** and/or **if conditional statements** to iterate over all the counties in all the states of the country to analyze presidential election results.